 This is called transcoding and it will always result in much poorer quality than the original MP3.
 Unless you have a really good (size) reason to do so, never transcode speech.
 This is even valid for self transcoding (tandeming), i.e. If you decode a Speex file and re-encode it again at the same bit-rate, you will lose quality.

 Does Speex run on Windows?

-As of 0.8.0, Speex can now compile on Windows.
-There are also several frontends available from the web site.
+Compilation on Windows has been supported since version 0.8.0.
+There are also several front-ends available from the website.

 Why is encoding so slow compared to decoding?